Democratic Republic of the Congo naming customs: Mobutu regime and authenticité

 Joseph-Désiré Mobutu came to power in 1965 after a five-year period of political unrest and violence which had followed independence.
 He gradually created a centralised one-party state under the auspices of the ruling Popular Movement of the Revolution (Mouvement populaire de la révolution, or MPR).
 He became a staunch advocate of what he termed a "return to authenticity" which sought to mobilise an indigenous national identity as a means to overcome regionalism and tribalism while reconciling those claims with the exigencies of modernization.
 The MPR announced in October 1971 that the Congo would be renamed Zaire and that various other colonial-era place names and monuments would be removed before the end of the year.
 However, the decision initially included no stipulations about personal names.
-Shortly afterwards, the Belgian newspaper La Libre Belgique published a critical editorial in which it suggested that the logical extreme of the new reforms would be for Mobutu to rename himself since Joseph-Désiré was clearly of European origin.
+Shortly afterwards, the Belgian newspaper La Libre Belgique published a critical editorial in which it suggested that the logical extreme of the new reforms would be for Mobutu to rename himself since Joseph-Désiré was clearly a name of European origin.
 Embracing this, Mobutu announced in January 1972 that he would repudiate his Christian name.
-Soon afterwards, he added Sese Seko Kuku Ngbendu Waza Banga after his existing surname as what was termed a "post-surname" (postnoms).
-On 15 February 1972, the MPR resolved that all Zaireans must follow his example and adopt "typically Zairean names".
+He subsequently added Sese Seko Kuku Ngbendu Waza Banga after his existing surname as what were termed "post-surnames" (postnoms).
+On 15 February 1972, the MPR resolved that all Zaireans had to follow his example and adopt "typically Zairean names".

-Mobutu's decrees were perceived as an attack on the Catholic Church which briefly resisted the reforms.
-Although Cardinal Joseph Malula was forced in exile as a result, there was little popular opposition.
+Mobutu's decrees were perceived as an attack on the Catholic Church in Zaire which briefly resisted the reforms.
+Although Cardinal Joseph Malula was forced into exile as a result, there was little popular opposition.
 In August 1972, it became a criminal offence for a priest to confer a "foreign" Christian name.
-However, many priests did continue to violate the prohibition by naming children after saints but not officially declaring this.
+Many priests did nonetheless continue to violate the prohibition by naming children after saints but not officially declaring this.
 A small number of political exiles also refused to adopt new post-surnames, as did Mobutu's wife Marie-Antoinette.
-Although post-surnames were often popular, it was noted that they were often unwieldy as a means of identifying an individual and were frequently long.
+Although post-surnames were often popular, it was noted that they were often unwieldy as a means of personal identification and were frequently long.

 Post-Mobutu restoration

 Mobutu was forced to agree to the liberalization of many areas of his regime's policy in the final years of his rule.
 In 1990, it was announced that the legal restrictions on naming would no longer apply and that people were free to use Christian names.
 Laurent-Désiré Kabila who, as a rebel commander had never assumed a post-surname or stopped using his first-name, replaced Mobutu in 1997 and allowed Christian names to be used in official documentation for the first time.

+After the 1990s, many people re-adopted Christian names which are now a common aspect of Congolese naming practices while mostly retaining their post-surnames.
+The existence of three separate forms of name is provided for in Article 56 of the Family Code of the Democratic Republic of the Congo.